 Cracking the secrets of stained glass with Keny Drew of East Neuk Glass

-If your New Year resolutions include enjoying finding out about a new skill, then a weekend at East Neuk Glass might be just what you’ve been looking for!
+If you are looking for a quiet weekend and enjoy finding out about a new skill, then a weekend at East Neuk Glass might be just what you’ve been looking for!
 Read more

-If your New Year resolutions include enjoying finding out about a new skill, then a weekend at East Neuk Glass might be just what you’ve been looking for!
+If you are looking for a quiet weekend and enjoy finding out about a new skill, then a weekend at East Neuk Glass might be just what you’ve been looking for!
 Read more

 When you come to visit Crail, you’ll find all manner of things happening locally.
 A good source of information in advance of your visit is the About Crail newsletter,